 Having faulty water pipes can cause a lot of headaches, especially if it results in massive basement plumbing, or worse a $13,000 repair bill.
 Far horrible things can happen, though, like the incident Jerome Lessard reported for Trentonian back in August 2010:

 A two-kilometre long pipeline connects the world’s most northern military base to its fresh water source.

 A few weeks ago, one of the two pumps at the Upper Dumbell Lake broke, reducing the amount of fresh water available for civilians and troops stationed at Canadian Forces Station (CFS) Alert.

 Military divers were called to Alert for three weeks to help fix the pump.

-Canadians can think of plumbers as soldiers trained to battle the toughest of pipes and water system adversaries there is.
+Canadians can think of plumbers as soldiers trained to battle the toughest of pipes and water system adversaries there are.
 Little do people know that plumbers, before getting their licenses, undergo a heavy 4-year apprenticeship from master plumbers, who can be considered as their drill sergeant, from whom they learn the ropes of the business.
-At the same time apprentice plumbers take classroom instruction in skills, like reading blue prints, and must pass an exam to obtain their license.
+At the same time, apprentice plumbers take classroom instruction in skills, like reading blueprints, and must pass an exam to obtain their license.

 Professional plumbers do all the necessary processes to completely assess every situation to find the root cause of the problem and see the extent of the damages.
 They will also explain to clients the real situation, the options available to them, and the procedures they have to do to give the needed fix.
 Plumbers may not be assigned to warzones, per se, but they’re certainly soldiers that households can rely on.

-(Source: Broken pump provides unique opportunity for military divers, Jerome Lessard, August 26, 2010)
+(Source: Broken pump provides a unique opportunity for military divers, Jerome Lessard, August 26, 2010)